pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏞️The Basin/Factions/League of Arathor/League of Arathor.md

 - Paladins are known for their bravery and righteousness
 title: League of Arathor
 type: Faction
+date created: Friday, October 6th 2023, 7:41:44 pm
+date modified: Thursday, December 14th 2023, 12:21:54 am
 ---

-The League of Arathor is a coalition of mostly humans that formed to fight back against the undead legions of the [Defilers](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CFactions%5CDefilers/Defilers).
-The League is led by [High Paladin Erathenar](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CFactions%5CLeague%20of%20Arathor/High%20Paladin%20Erathenar), a human paladin from the city of Trollbans Hold.
+The League of Arathor is a coalition of mostly humans that formed to fight back against the undead legions of the [[Defilers]].
+The League is led by [[High Paladin Erathenar]], a human paladin from the city of [[Trollbans Hold]].

 The League's troops are mostly made up of human and elf paladins and archers, with a small number of dwarven warriors.
-They are well-equipped and highly trained, but they are outnumbered by the [Defilers](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CFactions%5CDefilers/Defilers)' forces.
+They are well-equipped and highly trained, but they are outnumbered by the [[Defilers]]' forces.

 The Codex of the League of Arathor dictates that all members must fight to defend life and uphold justice.
-The paladins of the League are known for their bravery and righteousness, and they will stop at nothing to vanquish the [Defilers](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CFactions%5CDefilers/Defilers) from [The Basin](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin/The%20Basin).
+The paladins of the League are known for their bravery and righteousness, and they will stop at nothing to vanquish the [[Defilers]] from [[The Basin]].